jpmckinney/rackbin/README.md

 ## Caveats

-* RackBin uses [Pusher](http://pusher.com/), which sends messages in 10kB chunks.
+* Rackbin uses [Pusher](http://pusher.com/), which sends messages in 10kB chunks.
 Sending a large POST (>1MB) is therefore not recommended.
 (Pusher is used to avoid database maintenance.
 Rackbin stores no data.)
 * URL paths should contain only upper- and lowercase letters, numbers and the following punctuation `_ - = @ , . ;`.
 The `/` path separator is converted to `_`.
 All other characters are ignored.
 As such, `/foo!` displays the same POSTs as `/foo`.
 * `/requests` is the default bin, therefore `/` displays the same POSTs as `/requests`.